insys-icom/M3_Container/doc/Best_practice.md

 * Look after reproducibility of binaries and containers
     - automate builds e.g. with Makefiles or scripts
     - use repositories
-    - use a separate instance of M3_Container for every projet to avoid dependencies
+    - use a separate instance of M3_Container for every project to avoid dependencies
 * Test early and in parallel to development
     - ensure to be able to update the container
     - watch the behaviour in endurance tests